joemarshall/websensors/_lessons/1.Introduction_to_Web_Python/python_intro2.md

 ## How do you keep track of code?

-You can code in the [{{"/scratchpad.html" |relative_url }}](Python Scratchpad) on this site.
+You can code in the [Python Scratchpad]({{"/scratchpad.html" |relative_url }}) on this site.
 This is a webpage which lets you run python scripts with whatever sensors you choose, and importantly, is linked to your onedrive.
 This means you can load and save scripts from there.

 ## How do you save output?